 - At least solid C++ skills.
 You can (and should!) improve them throughout this PR.
 (Except for the CMake- and C#-centric tasks)

-- Implement a small (or partial) issue of one of the repositories or submit your plan how to implement one of the issues in order to qualify for this PR (but contact Johannes Unterguggenberger before you start)
+- Recommended: Implement a small (or partial) issue of one of the repositories or submit your plan how to implement one of the issues in order to qualify for this PR (feel free to contact Johannes Unterguggenberger before you start)

 The following mindset will be required: